 Criteria for Success

-- Typically, a recruiter spends less than 60 seconds skimming a résumé or CV.
+- Typically, a recruiter spends less than 60 seconds skimming a résumé.
 Convince them that you are qualified for the target job.

 - A résumé is no more than 2 pages (1 sheet of paper).